csunibo/csunibo.github.io/content/en/wiki/infrastruttura/configurazioni.md

 ## Degree Courses (`degrees.json`)

 The various degree courses at DISI are listed and internally divided into years.
 Each one also contains the identifiers of their respective teachings in `teachings.json`.

+## Maintainers (`maintainers.json`)

+In `maintainers.json`, the Telegram contacts of some of the maintainers for our projects are listed.